 that go beyond in columns and rows, as they would go on forever,

-like quasi infinity, that actual infinity is something more
+infinity, that actual infinity is something more

-which even if counted once, with good luck for traffic, is
+which even if counted once, with good luck for traffic, is beyond

-any fantastic numerations other than once anon of one.
+fantastic numerations other than once anon of one.